 © Xavier Pierre / CNRS

-I received my PhD from the School of Computing Science at the University of Glasgow, in Scotland, supervised by Michel Steuwer and Phil Trinder.
+PhD Thesis.
+I received my PhD from the University of Glasgow, in Scotland, supervised by Michel Steuwer and Phil Trinder.
 I worked on the high-level functional language Rise and its Shine compiler that applies optimizations using rewrite rules before generating imperative code.
 My thesis shows the potential of Shine to achieve domain-extensibility, controllable automation, and generate high performance code.
 Domain-extensibility facilitates adapting compilers to new algorithms and hardware.
 Controllable automation enables performance engineers to gradually take control of the optimization process.

 You can read my Curriculum Vitae to learn more.